information

 Project Background

 Environmental Services determined the feasibility of expanding or relocating the existing pump station and evaluated three options for the layout.
-Two were expansions on the existing Force Avenue site, and one was a relocation to the Portland Expo Center property across the street.
+Two were expansions on the existing Force Avenue site, and one was a relocation to a property across the street.

-Environmental Services determined that moving the pump station to the Expo Center property is the best option to provide the most cost-effective and suitable location to accommodate the pump station upgrade.
-The Expo Center and its governing body, the Metropolitan Exposition and Recreation Commission (MERC), continue to engage with the City of Portland on this design plan.
+Environmental Services determined that moving the pump station to a property across the street is the best option to provide the most cost-effective and suitable location to accommodate the pump station upgrade.
+The Expo Center and its governing body, the Metropolitan Exposition and Recreation Commission (MERC), and the Port of Portland continue to engage with the City of Portland on this design plan.

 Extensive analysis has included the following activities: